Tigar Tyres: History

-Tigar Tyres was founded in 1935 in Pirot as a workshop for the manufacture of rubber products and all kinds of footwear.
-It was longtime part of joint venture company Tigar a.d. from Pirot.
-After the second world war, the company was nationalized by new Communist authorities.
+Tigar Tyres was founded in 1935 in Pirot, Kingdom of Yugoslavia as a workshop for the manufacture of rubber products and all kinds of footwear.
+It was a longtime part of joint venture company Tigar a.d. from Pirot.
+After the World War II, the company was nationalized by new Communist authorities formed in a new Socialist Federal Republic of Yugoslavia.

+In 1959, the Automotive tyre factory was founded.

 In 2007, the French company Michelin became a major shareholder of the company.
 In February 2008, Michelin bought the remaining shares of Tigar Tyres for $47 million.
 With this acquisition, Michelin would become 100 percent owner of the company by 2010.

 In 2012, Michelin planned to invest 170 million euros in production capacity and employ 700 more workers over 5 years.
 In October 2014, a new plant of the factory, worth 215 million euros, was opened.
 It has provided an employment for additional 500 employees.
 For this investment, Tigar Tyres received "Aurea" award, given by the business portal eKapija for the best investment in Serbia for 2014 calendar year.

 As of April 2016, the company had around 3,000 employees.
 From 2013 to 2016, Tigar Tyres has invested 215 million euros in factory's modernization and construction of new facilities.